Before you apply

 Please ensure you have proof of address, which could be a Council Tax bill, utility bill or bank statement dated within the last 3 months.
 You will also need proof of your identity, which could be a copy of your passport, drivers licence, birth or marriage certificates.
 Supporting this you will also need proof of any benefits you are currently getting.

-If you are not using a passport or driving licence for proof please bring a passport standard photograph.
+If you are not using a passport or driving licence for proof you will need a passport standard photograph.